hhow09/hhow09.github.io/content/blog/oauth2-server/oauth2-server.md

   - system design
 layout: layouts/post.njk
 ---

+Some notes after working on Auhtorization server at work.

 ## Requirement
 - support authentication and authorization for application servers.
 - Support different authorization methods for an account (e.g. google, apple and others... ).